 The Recent pane keeps track of recently opened files or manually browsed folders.
 Files are listed in order of last opened.
-You can quickly access your most recent files in this pane by clicking on the one you want and it will appear in your main preview window.
-The Recent pane only shows files you have opened from within ON1 Resize 2017, not files you have opened from Lightroom, Photoshop, Photoshop Elements or Apple Photos.
+You can access your most recent files in this pane by clicking on the one you want and it will appear in your main preview window.
+The Recent pane only shows files you have opened from within ON1 Resize 2018, not files you have opened from Lightroom, Photoshop, or Photoshop Elements.